 “How is the greatest female entertainer (and the greatest living entertainer) not included [on] a list concerning the great award show performances,” Lamont Hicks, the co-founder of Facebook fan group Janet Euphoria, questioned about Billboard’s article.

 “Janet Jackson is a person that helped set the standard for great award show performances.
 The media is truly trying to erase [her] legacy.”

-Hicks’ comments mirror those of quite a few Jackson Jackson fans who feel that a long-rumored attempt to wipe Jackson out of music history altogether following her Super Bowl performance is shockingly real.
+Hicks’ comments mirror those of many of Jackson’s fan base who feel that a long-rumored attempt to wipe Jackson out of music history altogether following her Super Bowl performance is shockingly. all too real.

 Following the Halftime Show in 2004, Janet Jackson was blacklisted by several media-related organizations which effectively caused her music, her videos, and even her name to cease being promoted on or by way of radio stations, television screens and unsurprisingly, the occasional award show invite.

 That same week, Jackson had been named as a presenter at the 46th Annual Grammy Awards, where it was expected that she would also give a public apology for her actions at the Super Bowl.
 Janet rightly rescinded the request, since doing so would insinuate some type of personal blame, whereas Timberlake relented to the show’s demands and was treated as a media darling, and still is to this very day.